hisplan/cromwell-gwf-setup/README.md

 The pre-downloaded template can be found in the `cloudformation` directory.

-Once the Cromwell Server EC2 instance is created, SSH into it using the web-based "EC2 Instance Connect" tool in the AWS Management Console.
+Once the Cromwell server EC2 instance is created, SSH into it using the web-based "EC2 Instance Connect" tool in the AWS Management Console.
 Use the username `ec2-user` (no password required).
-This is the only way to connect at the moment because CloudFormation does not associate a key pair when creating the Cromwell Server instance.
+This is the only way to connect at the moment because CloudFormation does not associate a key pair when creating the Cromwell server instance.

 ![](./images/connect-to-instance.png)